 Finding Free Grants for Small Business

-There's lots of money for small business if you know where to look.
+There's a lot of money for small businesses if you know where to look

-If you dream of starting or expanding a business, but have limited access to capital, free grants are an option.
-Unlike business loans, there’s no need to repay small business grants.
-All you have to do is apply and qualify, then you’ll receive the stipend to use.
-Sounds simple, right?
+If you dream of starting or expanding a business but have limited access to capital, consider free grants.
+Small business grants represent free money from a grant-making organization awarded for a specific purpose, so unlike business loans, there’s no need to repay them.
+All you have to do is qualify and apply, and you’ll receive the stipend to use for your needs.

 State and Local Small Business Grants

-You can find grants in your state by looking at your state’s department of commerce website, or checking to see if they have their own grant website.
+Find grants in your state by looking at your state’s department of commerce website.

 Corporate Small Business Grants